Cauliflower Bites with Sticky Sauce

-Sticky Sesame Cauliflower Bites - Sweet, spicy, baked cauliflower bites topped with an amazing Asian-inspired sticky sauce!
-Serve them as finger food appetizers or as the main course over rice for a delicious veggie dinner.
+Sweet, spicy, baked cauliflower bites topped with a fantastic Asian-inspired sticky sauce!
+Serve them as an appetizer or as the main course served over rice for a delicious vegetarian dinner.

-Have you tried these guys, yet?
-It’s sticky cauliflower.
-As in sticky chicken, but minus the chicken.
+Have you tried these guys yet?
+It’s sticky cauliflower, as in sticky chicken, but minus the chicken.
 It’s pretty darn good!
-You won’t even miss the chicken, I promise.
+You won’t even miss the meat, I promise.

 • You’re looking at cauliflower florets dipped in egg whites and covered in seasoned panko crumbs.